 If prompted, press 55 to Make Yourself Heard and this will transfer your call to the police.

-Pressing 55 only works on mobiles and does not allow police to track your location.
+Pressing 55 only works on mobiles and doesn't allow police to track your location.

 Call 999 from a landline